 If you have taken the GRE within the last five years Educational Testing Service (ETS) will send a copy of your scores directly to Rush.
 If you have taken the GRE more than five years ago and have the original score report, you may submit a copy directly to Rush.
 The College of Nursing will also accept GRE scores from any point in time, as long as an official report of the score can be obtained.
 The College of Nursing will also accept an official school document that contains GRE scores.

 While we do not require any experience to apply to the PMHNP program we highly recommend that you either already work in a clinical psychiatric setting or plan to begin working in one when you start the program.

-Three professional letters of recommendation are required from faculty and/or work managers with at least one letter from a current or recent employer.
+Three professional letters of recommendation are required from faculty and/or work supervisors with at least one letter from a current or recent employer.
 Relationship of recommenders to you must be in a supervisory capacity who can evaluate your ability to be successful in graduate school and as an APRN.
 Co-workers, colleagues, subordinates or friends are not acceptable recommenders.

 Job opportunities are extensive with not enough PNHMP graduates to fill the available positions.
 We regularly send news of job opportunities to our clinical students and alumni, in addition to posting them on the college’s LinkedIn group that is accessible to current students and alumni.

 After successfully graduating from our program you may sit for national certification as a PMHNP with either an adult or family focus through the American Nurses Credentialing Center (ANCC).

 The PMHNP certification has been accepted by the National Council of State Boards of Nursing.